 As sometimes happens when the best work’s on display, you could only admire the way a good tattooist somehow finds extra space on an arm or some other body part to fit in an extravagantly oversized work of art.
 Somehow or other, you’d see a tattoo that must have been 20 cm across neatly sitting in an area only 15 cm across.
 And not looking remotely squeezed or cramped!
 It’s a gift that seems to defy standard laws of physics, and one that only the finest tattooists enjoy.

 Typically, tattoo shows don’t attract much attention from the major media outlets.
-Perhaps as a consequence of such things as the various Anti Association laws different state governments have introduced, and the FREE Australia Party, there’s been a greater interest in the sort of lifestyle Ozbike readers relish.
+Perhaps as a consequence of such things as the various Anti Association laws different state governments have introduced there’s been a greater interest in the sort of lifestyle Ozbike readers relish.
 Accordingly, ABC Radio sent one of their reporters along to do an online feature on the day’s events.
 Considering the shit camera they’d issued him with, Brett did an impressive job and should be welcome at any future tattoo shows.

 There haven’t been many tattoo shows in Adelaide over the last year, in fact, right now, I can only think of this one.
 But even if there’d been half a dozen of them, Skin Deep would still stand out.
 It’s the fine product of the endless enthusiasm the Club members have for their art, and you know they’re going to keep on arranging it.
 But only when the time’s right.

 Words & pics by Chris Randells